AICONSlab/MIRACL/docs/tutorials/compute_canada/compute_canada.md

 ```
 $ miracl flow reg_clar -f input_clar -n "-d 5 -ch autofluo" -r "-o ARS -m combined -v 25"
 ```

+> If you have a particular Singularity container of MIRACL that you want to use on Compute Canada, just copy it to the servers directly using e.g. `scp` or `sync` instead of pulling (downloading) the latest version of MIRACL from the Singularity registry

 ---